benjiao/flask-skeleton/README.md

-basic-flask-app
+Flask Skeleton
 ===============

-This is a skeleton for a basic Flask application
+This is a template for a basic Flask application